AncientNimbus/rb-chess/README.md

 **Save & Resume**

-- Session is automatically save at the end of each turn
+- Session is automatically saved at the end of each turn
 - Load and resume any session without having to restart the program

 **Input mode options**